mossbanay/Psychology-3-4/Questions/Chapter6.md

 #### Comment on the extent to which the results can be generalised.

 An experiment that showed statistically signifcant results was completed.
 Assuming a sample representative of the general population was used, the results may be generalised.

+# Learning Activity 6.5

+#### What is sensory memory?

+Sensory memory is the entry point of memory where new incoming memory is stored for a very brief period.

+#### Distinguish between the terms sensory memory sensory register

+The term sensory register refers to the memory storage for a particular sense whereas sensory memory refers to the collective memory from all sensory registers.

+#### Why can sensory memory be described as a memory system or sub-system rather than a perceptual system?

+Information in sensory memory is stored in the relevant organs and not in the brain.
+As a result of this the information cannot be processed or interpreted, making perception unachievable.

+---

+#### Define iconic memory and echoic memory with reference to examples that help clarify the definitions.

+Iconic memory refers to visual memory such as what you see.
+Echoic memory is auditory memory such as sounds you can hear.

+#### Describe the main distinguishing characteristics of iconic and echoic memory.
+Refer to the type of sensory information and the storage duration.

+Iconic memory stores visual information whereas echoic memory stores auditory information.
+Iconic memory typically is retained for 0.3 seconds whereas echoic memory is typically retained for 4 seconds.

+---

+#### In what way might sensory memory have an adaptive function and assist us in adjusting to ongoing environmental change?

+The lingering of iconic memory allows for images to be blurred together and allows for more holistic processing of scenes.
+Similarly, the duration of echoic memory allows for interpretation of speech as sounds are combined together.

+#### Is information in sensory memory subject to an encoding process?
+Explain your answer.

+No, as the information is held in the sensory receptor and not encoded until reaching STM.

+---

+#### What is required for information to transfer from sensory memory to STM?

+For information in sensory memory to transfer into STM the information needs to be paid attention.

+#### What happens to information that is not transferred to STM?

+Information in sensory memory not paid attention to is filtered out of consciousness.

+# Learning Activity 6.6
+# Learning Activity 6.8
+# Learning Activity 6.10
+# Learning Activity 6.12
+# Learning Activity 6.14
+# Learning Activity 6.16
+# Learning Activity 6.19
+# Learning Activity 6.20
+# Learning Activity 6.22
+# Learning Activity 6.24